Analysis of Jazz and Popular Music

 5. McDonald, Chris.
 2009.
 Rush: Rock Music and the Middle Class, selections.
 Indiana University Press.

-Readings listed above, Part I, 1-3 and Part II1 by Everett.
-Be ready to discuss issues of identity and "voice" as discussed in the first three readings.
+Begin the first three Part I readings (Gender, Identity, and "Voice").
+Be ready to discuss issues of identity and "voice" as discussed in the readings.
 Consider how the readings might apply is discussing a song you choose to study.
 The Burns reading lays out categories of "content analysis" that are useful.
-Also, listen for the chord patterns in the song and see how they may relate to Everett's six classifications of tonal systems in rock.
+Also, listen for the chord patterns in the song you select and see how they may relate to Everett's six classifications of tonal systems in rock.

-WRITTEN ASSIGNMENT: Write a short essay (one full page, double-spaced) on one song of your choice, making use of ideas and methodologies employed in the assigned readings.
+WRITTEN ASSIGNMENT: Write a short essay (two full pages, double-spaced) on one song of your choice, making use of ideas and methodologies employed in the assigned readings.
 Your objective is to write a thoughtful essay on the song that demonstrates your understanding of the readings.
 Include some transcription rendered by ear, to support your essay.
-Due Thursday, September 3.
+Due Thursday, September 7.
+(Due date is extended to Thursday, September 14.)

 Folio, Cynthia.
 1995.
 “An Analysis of Polyrhythm in Selected Improvised Jazz Solos.”
 Concert Music, Rock, and Jazz Since 1945: Essays and Analytical Studies, ed.
 Elizabeth West Marvin and Richard Hermann.
 University of Rochester Press, 103–34.
 Blackboard Study questions

-Continue with Butterfield, Tower of Power charts.
+Continue with Butterfield.
 Bass line transcription assignment due Thursday.

 Harmony in Rock: